hishamk/statetrooper/README.md

 StateTrooper is a Go package that provides a finite state machine (FSM) for managing states.
 It allows you to define and enforce state transitions based on predefined rules.

 ## Features
-- Generic support for different state types
+- Generic support for different comparable types
 - Transition error handling
 - Transition history
 - Thread safe